Give No Quarter Meaning

 This phrase comes from the ancient practice of sparing the lives of enemy combatants who have come into one’s power.

 In a war, sometimes one army would take prisoners from the other side.
-They would have give or “grant quarter” to these prisoners.
+They would give or “grant quarter” to these prisoners.
 In other words, they’d have to find somewhere for the prisoners to live while imprisoned.

 If army leaders commanded their soldiers to give no quarter, this meant to take no prisoners.
 In other words, kill all of the opponents, even if they surrendered.
 Over time, people began to use this military command figuratively, meaning to show no compassion.